ashstevens-dev/webpack-integration-example-wp-theme/README.md

 Include the ```<i>``` tag inline where you want it to appear in pages, posts, theme files, etc. Reference the online library to find the free icon you want to add https://fontawesome.com/icons?d=gallery&m=free

 ## :sparkles: Moving on
 There are many other Webpack features I did not include or go over in this example including code-splitting, working with other types of files (JSON, locally-included fonts, SVG images, etc.), linting, and more.
-This is just a very simple example that could either be expanded & improved upon or used as is for simple website projects.
+This is just a very simple example that could either be expanded & improved upon or used as-is for simple website projects.